Lambda S3 Cache

 enabled=1

-This provides caching benefits for RPM downloads while maintaining full repository functionality.
+This provides caching benefits for RPM downloads while ensuring repository metadata stays fresh.

 Development